intel-retail/loss-prevention/README.md

     git clone -b v4.0.0 --single-branch https://github.com/intel-retail/loss-prevention
     ```
 >[!IMPORTANT]
->By default loss prevention workload is executed.
+>When the application is run default loss prevention workload is executed

->To run different workloads refer [Workloads](#4-run-different-workloads) Section
+>To know more about default workload and other workloads refer [Workloads](#4-run-different-workloads) Section
 + __Run the application__

     *Visual Mode*